Otumian-empire/swift-python/exercise3.md

 ## Comment

-A comment is a piece of text that mostly should tells why or what you are trying to achieve.
+A comment is a piece of text that mostly should tells why or what we are trying to achieve.
 The `#` symbol, placed ( inserted) at the beginning of the line, comments the line ( the line is ignored by the interpreter).

 ## Examples